sinhasomya100/TASK-4/README.md

 This task helped me strengthen my ability to build business dashboards that not only look good but also deliver real, actionable insights.
 I focused on creating something simple, clean, and interactive — just the way a stakeholder would want to see their data.

+Created by: Somya Sinha

+I am open to any queries,discussions and questions.

+Thank you

+www.linkedin.com/in/somyasinha100